fly-studio/mysql-es/docs/install.md

 binlog_row_image=FULL
 explicit_defaults_for_timestamp=true
 log-slave-updates=1
-; 在BinLog打开的时候需要设置一个ID，集群内唯一，1001之后的数字已经被本工具使用
-; MUST set a server-id, the tool used the 1001+ for slave-id server-id=1
+; MUST set a server-id, this tool used the 1001+ for slave-id server-id=1
 ```